imadaka19/Analisis_Sentimen_pada_Teks_Bahasa_Indonesia_NN_dan_LSTM-Platinum/README.md

 The database will be saved in your local named **"challenge_database.db"**

-Feel free to explore and integrate these APIs for effective cleansing and analysis of Indonesian Hate Speech Tweet data.
+Feel free to explore and integrate these APIs for effective cleansing and sentiment analysis of Indonesian Text.

 ## Contributors